-The MATS regulation has been subject to legal challenge, and in June 2015, the U.S. Supreme Court held that the EPA unreasonably failed to consider costs in determining whether to regulate hazardous air pollutants, including mercury, from power plants and remanded the case back to the U.S. Court of Appeals for the District of Columbia Circuit for further proceedings, but left the rule in place.
+The MATS regulation has been subject to legal challenge, and in June 2015, the U.S. Supreme Court held that the EPA unreasonably failed to consider costs in determining whether it is "appropriate and necessary" to regulate hazardous air pollutants, including mercury, from power plants.
+The Court remanded the case back to the U.S. Court of Appeals for the District of Columbia Circuit for further proceedings, but left the rule in place.
 In December 2015, the D.C.
-Circuit remanded the rule to the EPA for further consideration, without vacatur, allowing MATS to remain in effect until the EPA issues a final finding.
-On March 18, 2016, 20 states filed a petition for certiorari with the U.S. Supreme Court to review the D.C.
-Circuit's decision to remand without vacatur the MATS rule to the EPA which petition for certiorari was denied by the U.S. Supreme Court on June 13, 2016.
-In the meantime, on April 14, 2016, the EPA issued a final supplemental finding upholding the rule and concluding that a cost analysis supports the MATS rule.
-While the Company expects that the issuance by the EPA of its final finding will keep MATS in effect going forward, the Company is unable to predict with certainty the outcome of any such further proceedings.
+Circuit remanded the rule back to the EPA for further consideration while allowing MATS to remain in effect pending the EPA's finding; the Supreme Court later denied a petition challenging the lower court's decision to remand without vacating.
+On April 14, 2016, EPA issued a final supplemental finding reaffirming the MATS rule on the ground that it is supported by the cost analysis the Supreme Court required.
+That supplemental finding is under review by the D.C.
+Circuit, and the Company is unable to predict with certainty the outcome of these proceedings.
+On April 18, 2017, EPA asked the court to place that litigation in abeyance, stating that the Agency is reviewing the supplemental finding to determine whether it should be reconsidered in whole or in part.
+The court granted EPA's abeyance request on April 27, 2017, and ordered EPA to file 90-day status reports starting July 26, 2017.
+The Company is unable to predict how EPA will proceed, but any changes to the MATS rule could have a negative impact on our business.

 We remain focused on positioning the Company for short and long-term growth.
-In the quarter ended September 30, 2016, we focused on execution at our customer sites and on continual operation improvement.
+In the quarter ended March 31, 2017, we focused on execution at our customer sites and on continual operation improvement.
 We continue to make refinements to all of our key products, as we continue to focus on the customer and its operations.
-We also hired a new regional sales manager to cover the U.S. Southwest and continued to expand our employee base as we plan for future growth.
 As described below, we achieved substantial increases in revenues compared to the prior year.
-We ended the second quarter of 2016 with 20 fully operational MATS compliant EGU's utilizing our technologies.
-We expect revenue growth throughout the rest of 2016 and beyond.
-Due to our strengthening financial position, we negotiated a debt exchange agreement with Alterna, which upon closing will reduce dilution by over 34 million shares and simplify our capital structure and we were able to work with many of our earliest investors to convert their promissory notes into equity soon after the end of the quarter.
-These events not only will improve our balance sheet significantly, but position the Company to further increase shareholder value well into the future.
+We ended the first quarter of 2017 with 20 fully operational MATS compliant EGU's utilizing our technologies.
+We expect revenue growth throughout the rest of 2017 and beyond.